cerai-iitm/policybot/README.md

 If you encounter a `PermissionError: [Errno 13] Permission denied: './backend/logs/app_logs.jsonl'` error when running the backend:

 This occurs when the logs directory is owned by root and the container runs as a non-root user.
-Fix it by running:
+Fix it by running at the root of the project:

 ```bash
 sudo chown -R 1000:1000 ./backend/logs